detekt/detekt/docs/pages/documentation/potential-bugs.md

 ### IgnoredReturnValue

-The Kotlin compiler gives no warning for when a function which returns a value is called but its returned value is ignored.
-This rule warns on instances where a function returns a value but that value is not used in any way.
+This rule warns on instances where a function, annotated with either `@CheckReturnValue` or `@CheckResult`, returns a value but that value is not used in any way.
+The Kotlin compiler gives no warning for this scenario normally so that's the rationale behind this rule.

 fun returnsValue() = 42
 fun returnsNoValue() {}